iLychevAD/waf-alb-main-repo/README.md

 - Pull Requests workflow is not implemented (i.e. when for PRs a CodeBuild executes and displays result of `terraform plan` to give an idead what will happen if the PR is merged)

+- Security problem: because a Terrform file is allowed in the environments repo, users can put some unexpected Terraform code into it.
+It can be solved by enforcing some policies in the pipeline logic or by not using a Terraform-valid file (something similar is described in my Gitlab article - https://gitlab.com/iLychevAD/ci-cd-for-a-multi-component-app/-/blob/master/README.md?plain=1#L323)